AlecAivazis/graphql-over-kafka/docs/source/intro/connecting_services.rst

 Connecting Services Together
 =============================

-Given their highly specialized nature, a cloud is not very useful with only one service so let's add another to our example cloud.
-In order to speed up the development process, nautilus comes  pre-packaged with a collection of extendible services which are great starting points when adding new functionalities to your cloud.
+Given their highly specialized nature, a service is not very useful on its own.
+So, let's add another to our example cloud.
+This is a good opportunity to use some of the services that nautilus provides which are great starting points when adding new functionalities to your cloud.

 Using Pre-defined Services